-Alyssa made wooden bed for grandma by breaking twigs and hot glueing them onto cardboard bed.
+Alyssa made wooden bed for grandma by breaking twigs and hot gluing them onto cardboard bed.

-Mermaids, sea-witch, cave, swings, prince, grandma and stick bed, flowers … a dizzying array of creative output today!
+Mermaids, sea-witch, cave, swings, prince, grandma and stick bed, flowers … Oh what a dizzying array of creative output today!

 Scroll down after this announcement to see for our works on the subsequent days…

 We still have spaces available for summer workshops.
 You can register by clicking on the link below.

 Mermaid Kingdoms, Fairy Tale playscapes, Toadstool Cottage Night Light, finger puppet Gnomes and more!
 Come join Jzin Teng of Castle of Costa Mesa and learn how to felt, make small dolls and playscapes this summer.
 Pick one, or more, of the following 4 themed weeks!
 These 5 day long workshops (9am-12:30pm Monday-Friday) are for Adults and Children ages 7+.
 To register online: